Number of Participants

-Please be as accurate as possible estimating the number of participants.
+IMPORTANT: Please be as accurate as possible estimating the number of participants.
 Our location recommendations are based upon the number of participants and we don't want to have problems for a inaccurate permit.
 We will not accept liability for a grossly incorrect estimate and if need be, we will charge you after the fact.
 If you are expecting more people than originally thought, please let us know.